Oxfam International boss says Haiti scandal 'breaks my heart'

 “You know it’s not within our power to return people who are not our staff to Haiti to face prosecution,” she said.
 “But we will avail everything that we know from the investigation to whoever authority, whichever authority wants to have this.”

+Reuters could not independently verify the allegations contained in The Times report and was unable to immediately reach any of the Oxfam staff who worked in Haiti.

+Oxfam neither confirmed nor denied The Times newspaper report but said its misconduct findings had “related to offences including bullying, harassment, intimidation and failure to protect staff as well as sexual misconduct.”

-Reporting by Angela Moore; Writing by Daniel Wallis; Editing by Peter Cooney
+Reporting by Angela Moore; Writing by Daniel Wallis; Editing by Peter Cooney and Howard Goller